Honestly, I’m Not The Martian

 Lionheart History

-I’m sitting here, in my pajamas, on the computer with free time on my hands while reading how The Martian got published and listening to YouTube.
+I’m sitting here, in my pajamas, on the computer with free time on my hands while reading how "The Martian" got published.
 I almost hear the familiar sound of the cuckoo clock from a previous life.
-With a debut novel expected out next year with a legitimate publishing company, there’s no need to alienate myself from the publishing world and try to disprove the real truth.
+Strange.

+There’s a ticking clock sound coming from my mind as I’m feverishly exploring the Internet to delete traces of Lionheart Leaks.
 I’m not going to spew silly information from Wikipedia or WikLleaks, or call myself Richard Weber, and announce that I’m changing my last name, and re-discovering the Arctic, or making a valiantly ridiculous attempt at becoming the founding father of DikiLeaks.
 The fact is there was a man known as Richard who would become king of England in 1183 and known as Lion Heart claiming rights to exploits in the Third Crusade.
-Sure, it might sound like ancient history, but it’s indisputable facts from world politics.
-Absolute power is classic; and it's kind of neat in its corruption and great evil-lution over time.
+Great evil-lution.

-Writing History
+Writing Villainy

 Dr. Thong was pretty hot.
 The sexy ear doctor greeted me wearing tight clothing and a smile.
 Melting at the sight of her revealing outfit, it was hard not to focus on her body, and all I wanted to do was tell her a story and entertain her.
 Before the end of the first appointment, she explained how much she loved science fiction.
-My happy life writing dark fiction turned more complicated; and I would have to impress the smoking hot doctor at the follow-up appointment with a story different from what I’d usually write.
+My happy life writing dark fiction turned more complicated, and I would have to impress the smoking hot doctor at the follow-up appointment with a story different from what I’d usually write.
 Not really wanting to write sci-fi, I'd dream of touching her bubble butt and long legs, and it inspired me to write.
 And I would write, and I would write like a genius possessed with Spock-like ears.

 EXCERPT FROM THE ANXIETY-RIDDLED TREE

 I stepped back.
 Trees weren't supposed to talk.
 Hating apple-picking, I wanted to just walk away, but this tree was sort of cool.
-He didn't seem happy I was picking his best apples and probably wanted me to get lost, but I'd never heard a talking tree before.
+He didn't seem happy I was picking his best apples and probably wanted me to get lost, but I'd never heard of a talking tree before.
 "I need to pick a full bushel for my aunt,” I said.

 “Um, I don't think so.”
 The tree got more upset the more I tried to pick more good apples.